-Then, using the clean pipette technique, transfer the serum into a new, labeled 500-microliter vial for immediate storage at minus 80 degrees Celsius [].
+Then, using the clean pipette technique, transfer the serum into a new, labeled 500-microliter vial [1] for immediate storage at minus 80 degrees Celsius [2].

 Talent adding serum to tube

+Talent placing tube at -80 C

 Protein Analysis

 To quantify the target proteins and albumin in matched serum and CSF specimens, use a standard protein quantification assay [1] using reference standard proteins to prepare a standard curve for each protein of interest [2].